1591 Woodland Ave,

 Plainfield is now a more open course, though some trees still remain, with bunkering containing beautiful soft, white sand.
 There are many strong holes on both loops of nine holes but one on each nine really stands out.
 First of all, the 460-yard, par four 7th is the favourite hole of many golfers who relish the challenge of carrying a bunker complex cut into a ridge in front of the punchbowl green.
 The signature hole is the 585-yard, par five 12th (which was a shorter hole before the changes in the 1930s) where a drainage ditch bisects the fairway then runs up the right of the green.

 The name Plainfield is understated and perhaps suggests an ordinary run-of-the-mill layout but we can assure you, plain it is not.
 Plainfield is a rather eccentric, traditional old course where blind drives and blind approaches hark back to yesteryear.
 Plainfield in an interesting course that not only deserves its place in the national Top 100 but also the return of top-flight golf.

-In 2011, following Gil Hanse’s extensive restoration and renovation program, Plainfield Country Club was selected to host The Barclays, a tournament that has sported six different names since Jack Nicklaus won the inaugural Westchester Classic at the Westchester County Club in 1967.
+In 2011, following Gil Hanse’s extensive restoration programme, Plainfield Country Club was selected to host The Barclays, a tournament that has sported six different names since Jack Nicklaus won the inaugural Westchester Classic at the Westchester County Club in 1967.
 The 2011 Barclays got off to a shaky start when an earthquake measuring 5.9 on the Richter Scale struck northern Virginia and was felt by players practising on Tuesday.
 Later that the week, the PGA Tour announced that the event would be shortened from 72 to 54 holes due to the impending threat of Hurricane Irene.
 However, neither earthquake or hurricane would prevent Dustin Johnson from winning The Barclays on Saturday by two shots from compatriot Matt Kuchar.

 The Barclays returned to Plainfield in 2015 and Jason Day followed up his recent victory in the US PGA to record his fourth win of the season.
 The headlines however were grabbed by Brian Harman who carded to two holes-in-one at the 3rd and 14th in his final round at The Barclays.